spleafy/SimplifyIt-Angular-OLD/README.md

 - Git clone the repository.
 - Create a .env file in server/config/, including a TOKEN_SECRET and a SESSION_SECRET.
 - Run `npm install`.
-- Run server.js in server/.
+- Run `nodemon server.js` in server/.
 - Run `ng serve --port 3000 --open`.